kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 ### Detecting JavaScript

-Now there will also be when you want detect is some JavaScript has been executed on a page.
-For example you may have an alert box display an error message when invalid data.
+Now there may also be a time when you want to detect if some JavaScript has been executed on a page.
+For example you may have an alert box display an error message when an user inputs invalid data.

-For this example we will add a box on the privacy page to enter the date and a button to then accept the privacy policy.
+For this example we will add a box on the privacy page to enter a date and a button to then accept the privacy policy.
 When the button is clicked we will display an invalid date alert message.

 First lets add the box and the button to Privacy.cshtml